-The Biology Department at Augsburg College focuses on teaching students the core principles of biology while providing courses in a wide variety of biology sub-disciplines.
-These courses, combined with opportunities for research, give students the tools with which to better understand, analyze and interpret the ever evolving field of biology and provide students the background to enter graduate and professional programs.
-The ten year average of majors reveals that over 60% have continued on in graduate or professional programs.
+The Biology Department at Augsburg University focuses on teaching students the core principles of Biology while providing courses in a wide variety of Biology sub-disciplines.
+These courses, combined with opportunities for research, give students the tools with which to better understand, analyze and interpret the ever evolving field of Biology and provide students the background to enter graduate and professional programs.

-- The department includes seven full-time faculty and another two full-time equivalents covered by adjunct instructors.
+- The department includes seven full-time faculty and another three full-time equivalents covered by adjunct instructors.

 - Four Biology faculty are heavily involved with year-round research efforts working with collaborators at the University of Minnesota.